GskTraining/.github/profile/README.md

 ## Hi there We are IBM Trainees👋

-🙋‍♀️ A short introduction - We are practicing with github during training this is  a practice organization
+🙋‍♀️ A short introduction - We are practicing with github during training .
+This is  a practice organization

 🌈 Contribution guidelines - None